113ll3/Ibmclouddocscli/idt/commands.md

 * java-mp (interpreted as Java&trade; - Java&trade; MicroProfile)
 * java-spring (interpreted as Java&trade; - Spring Framework)

-Files that are created by using the `ibmcloud dev enable` command, and have naming conflicts with existing files in the application folder, are saved with a `.merge` file extension.
+Files that are created by using the `ibmcloud dev enable` command, and have naming conflicts with existing files in the app folder, are saved with a `.merge` file extension.

 ### enable command parameters
 {: #enable-parameters}

-The following parameters can be used with the `enable` command or by updating the application's `cli-config.yml` file directly.
+The following parameters can be used with the `enable` command or by updating the app's `cli-config.yml` file directly.
 There are [additional parameters](#command-parameters) that are shared with other commands.

 #### `language`
 {: #enable-language}

-* Parameter used to specify the language of the application to be enabled.
+* Parameter used to specify the language of the app to be enabled.
 * Usage `ibmcloud dev enable -l|--language [language]`

 #### `force`
 {: #enable-force}

-* Parameter used to force reenabling an already enabled application.
+* Parameter used to force reenabling an already enabled app.
 * Usage `ibmcloud dev enable -f|--force`

 #### `no-create`